-In general, these results indicate that what one concludes depends in part on taking a stand on whether the estimated main effects - the associations between policy and outcomes in the moreadvantaged tracts - are causal, or if they simply pick up correlations between other state-level changes and these policies.
+With respect to longer-run effects, the evidence in Table 9B might suggest some caution in interpreting our main DDD estimates of the longer-run effects of policy on poverty and the receipt of public assistance as causal.
+These results indicate that what one concludes depends in part on taking a stand on whether the estimated main effects - the associations between policy and outcomes in the more-advantaged tracts - are causal, or if they simply pick up correlations between other state-level changes and these policies.
 The DDD estimation strategy relies on the latter interpretation.
-But, to be sure, we would be more confident in a causal interpretation if the estimates were driven by the tracts where the policies have the largest impact.
+Some readers might be more confident in a causal interpretation if the estimates were driven by the tracts where the policies have the largest impact.
+On the other hand, this is not necessary to draw a causal inference from a differenced estimator, given the idea underlying such an estimator.
+Regardless, a robust and important conclusion across all of these estimates is that a higher minimum wage and more generous welfare benefits do not reduce poverty and reliance on public assistance in the longer-term.